MEHISCARTER/r6stats/docs/High-level tasks.md

 * Responsible (person in charge of task):

 1. Tasks that have been completed -
-2. Tasks not yet completed - classes connected - C, website made, base for sql - C, data from website - C, Project application download,
+2. Tasks not yet completed - classes connected, website made, base for sql, data from website, Project application download,

 * Name: Creation of base website
 * Description (1 sentence max): Create a base for the website that will hold the dowload for our application.